 STEP 5: ADD ONS AND UNEXPECTED EXPENSES

 As a wedding planner, it’s good practice to take that skill and apply it to your own business!
 Plan ahead on a few items.
 It’s a great idea to have a “starting price” on all packages so you have room to add on for extra expenses.
+Make sure your wedding planner proposal pdf is as accurate as possible, so try to get as much information as possible during the initial wedding consultation.

 Some weddings will require more of your time, more assistants and more work.
 You want to be prepared for that so you don’t undercharge.
 Some factors to take into consideration when building a custom price are: